raphaelmoreira/lensophy/src/Lensophy/Doc/Readme.md

 builder.Services.AddLensophy(secret);
 ```

-In the `SampleController`, inject the dependency:
+In the `SampleController` (or where you need it), inject the dependency:
 ```
 [ApiController]
 [Route("[controller]")]